 Allied health professionals providing services under these items must be registered with Medicare Australia.
-To be eligible to register with Medicare Australia to provide these services, an allied health professional must meet the specific eligibility requirements detailed below:
+To register with Medicare Australia to provide these services, an allied health professional must meet the specific eligibility requirements detailed below:

-- Audiologist must be either a 'Full Member' of the Audiological Society of Australia Inc (ASA), who holds a 'Certificate of Clinical Practice' issued by the ASA; or an 'Ordinary Member Audiologist' or 'Fellow Audiologist' of the Australian College of Audiology (ACAud); - Occupational Therapist in Queensland, Western Australia, South Australia and the Northern Territory must be registered with the Occupational Therapists Board in the State or Territory in which they are practising; in other States and the Australian Capital Territory, they must be a 'Full-time Member' or 'Part-time Member' of Occupational Therapy Australia, the national body of the Australian Association of Occupational Therapists; - Optometrist must be registered as an optometrist or optician under a law of a State or an internal Territory that provides for the registration of optometrists or opticians, and be a participating optometrist; - Orthoptist must be registered with the Australian Orthoptic Board and have a Certificate of Currency; and be a member of Orthoptics Australia; - Physiotherapist must be registered with the Physiotherapy Board of Australia; - Psychologist must hold General Registration with the Psychology Board of Australia; or - Speech Pathologist in Queensland must be registered with the Speech Pathologist Board of Queensland.
-In all other States, the Australian Capital Territory and the Northern Territory, they must be a 'Practising Member' of Speech Pathology Australia.
+- Audiologist must be either a 'Full Member' of the Audiological Society of Australia Inc (ASA), who holds a 'Certificate of Clinical Practice' issued by the ASA; or an 'Ordinary Member Audiologist' or 'Fellow Audiologist' of the Australian College of Audiology (ACAud). - Occupational Therapist must be registered with the Occupational Therapy Board of Australia. - Optometrist must be registered as an optometrist or optician under a law of a State or an internal Territory that provides for the registration of optometrists or opticians, and be a participating optometrist. - Orthoptist must be registered with the Australian Orthoptic Board and have a Certificate of Currency; and be a member of Orthoptics Australia. - Physiotherapist must be registered with the Physiotherapy Board of Australia. - Psychologist must hold General Registration with the Psychology Board of Australia. - Speech Pathologist must be a 'Practising Member' of Speech Pathology Australia.